DKFZ-ODCF/IndelCallingWorkflow/README.md

 * Version update to 2.4.1-2

-  * Add local control annotations via deepAnnotation pipe
+  * patch: Adding two columns of local control annotations (WGS, WES) via deepAnnotation pipe.
+The annotations will be used for the reduced coverage filters in the downstream workflows.

 * Version update to 2.4.1-1